stgeorgeshurstville/bulletin/_docs/prayer.md

 **Special Prayer Points**
 - Recovery from floods in Nepal.
 - Interviews for the associate minister.
 Please pray for the process, those making the decision and those who’ve applied.
-- Prayer points can be found here: https://stgeorgeshurstville.org.au/prayer
+- Prayer points can be found [here](https://stgeorgeshurstville.org.au/prayer)

 **Mission and Vision**
 **Week 1**